vlkvkn/suipo.app/README.md

 ## 🚀 Features

+- **POAP Minting**: Mint unique NFTs for event attendees
 - **Event Creation**: Create events with detailed information including name, description, image URL, and expiration date
-- **POAP Minting**: Mint unique NFTs for event attendees
-- **Wallet Integration**: Seamless integration with SUI wallets using [`@mysten/dapp-kit`] for wallet connection, transaction signing, and Sui data loading
-- **Modern UI**: Beautiful and responsive user interface with custom styling
 - **Blockchain Storage**: All event data and POAPs are stored on the SUI blockchain